JadenFurtado/security_writeups/just for fun/readme.md

 ## Introduction:

-I don't usually do this kind of public disclosure, but to be honest, I have been struggling with myself over the past few months and I feel like I am losing control over my mind.
-So, what better way to flip things than by going rouge as a hacker!
+I have been feeling down in the dumps from the past few months, so, what better way to flip things than by going rouge as a hacker!

 Needless to say, this is just for fun and to get myself back in working order.
-Note to myself and others: Do not abuse any of these findings
+Note to the reader: Do not abuse any of my findings

 ## Let's start hacking!